The Cornet ED88T EMF meter is the most recent addition to the Cornet range.

 Where Can You Buy This Meter?

 If you do buy the meter I highly recommend you watch the video again, particularly from the 8 minute mark, where I show you how to access the different functions of the meter.
-If you’ve any questions on the Cornet ED88T EMF meter you can put your question in the comment box below, and I’ll do my best to answer.
+If you’ve any questions on the Cornet ED88TPlus EMF meter, put your question in the comment box below and I’ll do my best to answer.